 It wasn’t long before everyone was gathered on a living room set with the director.
 The makeup crew’s job was to keep an eye out for anything that needed fixing.
 Miles was my responsibility.

-I had just begun to bend over Miles to inspect his eyes when he suddenly stood up to greet someone.
+I’d just begun to bend over Miles to inspect his eyes when he suddenly stood up to greet someone.
 His arm knocked into me, sending me sideways.
 With my feet being awkwardly positioned, I couldn’t keep myself from falling.
-Suddenly I found myself on the lap of the person seated next to Miles.
+Suddenly, I found myself on the lap of the person seated next to Miles.
 I did my best to remove myself as fast as possible.

 I shook my head.
-“No, what I meant to say is we sort of met earlier.
+“What I meant to say is we sort of met earlier.
 I’m the girl with the pen…” Did I just say I’m the girl with the pen?

 Evan appeared to want to say more to me, and this time I wanted to stick around to hear it.
 But we were loudly summoned back to our places by production.

 Evan excused himself and got up to go.
 But before leaving, I heard him say in a voice so low only I could hear, “You can borrow my lap anytime.”
 He then hurriedly left for his scene.

 I headed toward the set, completely stunned by Evan’s offer, even if he were only kidding.
 I mused to myself that I might sit on Evan’s lap and explain the lighting was better for applying makeup from that angle.
 And then I managed to bump into the boom operator.
 I apologized to him for my clumsiness.

 “Hi there,” he said.
 “I don’t think we’ve met.
 Is this your first time here?”